mispy/dawnguide/README.md

 The site is a fully serverless isomorphic React app and runs on [Cloudflare Workers](https://workers.cloudflare.com/sites), using [Workers KV](https://developers.cloudflare.com/workers/reference/storage) for data storage.

-This repository contains both the backend and frontend code for the site as well as the lesson and exercise content, under `concepts`.
+This repository contains both the backend and frontend code for the site as well as the lesson and exercise content, under `lessons`.
 The code is MIT licensed, while the content is [CC-BY](https://creativecommons.org/licenses/by/2.0/).

 ## Development setup